nyno-kb/python-101/_episodes/03-variables.md

 You can run the `print()` function inside the Jupyter environment, too.
 This is sometimes useful because Jupyter will only display the last variable in a cell, while `print()` can display multiple variables.
 Additionally, Jupyter will display text with `\n` characters (which means “new line”), while `print()` will display the text appropriately formatted with new lines.

 *   Python has a built-in function called `print()` that prints things as text.
-*   Call the function (i.e., tell Python to run it) by using its name.
 *   Provide values to the function (i.e., the things to print) in parentheses.
 *   To add a string to the printout, wrap the string in single or double quotations.
 *   The values passed to the function are called 'arguments' and are separated by commas.